FMF, HIDS/MKD, AND TRAPS

 The impact of treatment with anti-IL-1 therapy on the development of malignancies is not known.
 However, treatment with immunosuppressants, including ILARIS, may result in an increase in the risk of malignancies.

-Hypersensitivity reactions have been reported with ILARIS therapy.
+Hypersensitivity reactions have been reported with ILARIS.
 During clinical trials, no anaphylactic reactions attributable to treatment with canakinumab have been reported.
 It should be recognized that symptoms of the underlying disease being treated may be similar to symptoms of hypersensitivity.
-If a severe hypersensitivity reaction occurs, administration of ILARIS should be discontinued and appropriate therapy initiated.
+Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS), characterized by serious skin eruptions, has been reported in patients with autoinflammatory conditions treated with ILARIS.
+If a severe hypersensitivity reaction occurs, immediately discontinue ILARIS; treat promptly and monitor until signs and symptoms resolve.

 Immunizations